 Monday evenings – February 5, 12, 19, 26, 2024, 6-9PM

 Graduation Performance – Friday, March 1, 2024, 7:30-9:30PM

 $125 (includes all 4 classes and Graduation Performance)

 Intro to Stand-Up Comedy Class

-This class will serve as both a look at the history and evolution of stand-up comedy and as a practical course that will cover joke mechanics and writing for stand-up as well as performance theory and practice.
-Over the course of the class, students will write and practice a five minute routine which they will perform for friends and family at the graduation show.
+This class will serve both as a look at the history and evolution of stand-up comedy and as a practical course that will cover joke mechanics and writing for stand-up as well as performance theory and practice.
+Over the course of the class, students will write and practice a five-minute routine to perform for friends and family at the graduation show.

 “I cannot imagine any aspect of the class that could have been better.
 These types of experiential learning classes are fantastic. “